 Robert M. Gates '65, L.H.D.
-'98, was named twenty-fourth Chancellor of the College by the College of William & Mary Board of Visitors at his investiture on February 3, 2012.
+'98, was named twenty-fourth Chancellor of William & Mary by the Board of Visitors at his investiture on February 3, 2012.
 He succeeded Sandra Day O'Connor, former Associate Justice of the United States Supreme Court, who was appointed in 2005.

 Chancellor Gates is the first alumnus to hold this position in William & Mary's modern era.
 As U.S. Secretary of Defense from 2006 to 2011, he became the only person in American history to serve under presidents from different political parties.
 In his words, William & Mary instilled in him "a calling to serve—a sense of duty to community and country that this college has sought to instill in each generation of students for more than 300 years."